cherylhaz/milestoneproject2-2/README.md

 <h3>Content</h3>
 The hiking trail data was obtained from [The Hiking Project](https://www.hikingproject.com/data)<br>
 In some instances code was used from external sources include Google Maps tutorials, which is referenced directly in the code.  <br>
+It was a great help to work through parts of the video from FreeCodeCamp.org [Learn JavaScript- Full Course for Beginners](Video https://www.youtube.com/watch?v=PkZNo7MFNFg)
 All other elements for this project are original work created by me.  <br>

 <h3>Acknowledgements</h3>